MichaelCurrin/twitterverse/docs/installation.md

 $ sudo apt install python3
 ```

 Install SQLite.
 This is recommended for interacting with the SQLite3 database directly, but not required.
-See also the [sqliteTips](usage_tips/sqlite.md) doc.

 ```bash
 $ sudo apt install sqlite3 libsqlite3-dev